jiyuntsai/J296/final-project-story.md

 ### Women-owned business in Rental of Real Property

 “I prefer looking for female-identifying landlords,” said Alice Dong, a graduate student at UC Berkeley.
 Like Dong, many students at UC Berkeley are seeking housing around the campus.
-As  UC Berkeley announced in-person courses starting in Fall 2021, students and staff who once attended class remotely return to Berkeley City.
+As  UC Berkeley announced in-person courses starting in Fall 2021, students and staff who once attended class remotely returned to Berkeley City.
+There are 1,239 new tenancies entering the Berkeley City housing market, according to the market meidan report of the [Rent Stabilization Board](https://rentboard.berkeleyca.gov/sites/default/files/2022-01/Market%20Medians_2021_Q3.pdf) released in January 2022. <br/>

 According to the US Census Bureau, the city has 57.1% of rental homes and 42.9% of owned homes, that is, more than half of the housing properties in Berkeley city are for rental purposes.
-The owner-occupied housing unit rate is lower than the national average (64.1%) and the average in California state (54.8%). <br/>
+The owner-occupied housing unit rate is lower than the national average (64.1%) and the average in California state (54.8%).
+The rate of Berkeley City did not change significantly from 2013 to 2019. <br/>

 ### Business Composition around UC Berkeley Campus